No-knead sourdough bread with a step-by-step recipe.

 Sourdough bread needs to be baked with some steam.
 Dutch ovens are the best to create the steam needed for baking sourdough bread.
 It is important to preheat your dutch oven before placing the dough into it.
 Cold dough straight from the refrigerator into a super-hot dutch oven creates the steam needed to give the best oven spring and colour.
 If you don’t have a dutch oven, you can place some water in an oven-safe pan and place it underneath the baking tray - although I have never tried this technique.

 I have also seen that curing the bread in the oven once it is turned off helps in creating great crumbs.
 To do this, once the baking is done, turn off the oven, open the oven door and let the bread sit in it for 15-20 minutes.
 Also, remember to wait until the loaf cools down before cutting it.
 It is best to cut it after a couple of hours before cutting it.

-Good fermentation, strong dough, the correct amount of bulk fermentation, good proofing are the steps needed to get a great loaf of sourdough bread.
+Good fermentation, strong dough, the correct amount of bulk fermentation, good proofing are the steps needed to get a great loaf of no-knead sourdough bread.
 This may sound complex, but as you practice more and develop an understanding of how to execute these steps, you will taste the difference in every slice of bread.

 How to stretch and fold

 1. Mix the dough ingredients and let it sit at room temperature

 2. Do the first set of stretch and fold